-Joining Tom Croft’s #nhsportraitsforheroes initiative I have painted a portrait in oils for free to express my thanks and gratitude to NHS heroic frontline key workers.
+I joined Tom Croft’s #nhsportraitsforheroes initiative and painted a portrait in oils for free.
+This is to express my thanks and gratitude to NHS heroic frontline key workers.

 Dr Rukhsana Salim

-NHS heroine Dr Rukhsana Salim, clinical lead and mother of two beautiful daughters is the subject of my portrait in oils on canvas – size 12” x 16” (30 cms x 40 cms).
+NHS heroine Dr Rukhsana Salim, clinical lead and mother of two beautiful daughters, is the subject of my portrait in oils on canvas – size 12 in x 16 in (30 cm x 40 cm).

-I have painted her in PPE as I feel it relevant to portray her in full battle gear as a soldier on the frontline, which she truly is.
+I have painted her in PPE, as I feel it is appropriate to portray her in full battle gear as a soldier on the frontline, which she is.

 Mentioned in dispatches